AminSallah/Flow.Launcher.Plugin.Notion/README.md

 # Features

 - High-Speed Interface
-- Efficient search (withour latency) and quick access to Notion items (pages, database and relations)
+- Efficient search (without latency) and quick access to Notion items (pages, database and relations)
 - Support for databases, multi selections, relations and date properties
+- Quick create database items with custom supported properties
 - Optional icons for Notion items, with the flexibility to disable them
-- Human-friendly date and time display
+- Support for custom payload to search or Edit
 - Open-source for transparency
 - All data is cached and stored locally for optimal performance
 - Prioritizing user privacy and security